dlasa-dbt/Learning-Operations/governance/01-lms-governance-overview.md

 ## Overview

 **LMS Stats and Reach**
+- Total Learners:
+- Assets in Production:
-- insert
+- Customer Sublicenses:
-- insert
+- Private Academies:
-- insert
+- Partners:

 **Report.** Refer to the [**Report Name**](insert link) for the latest stats.